 When Taylor’s wife was diagnosed with Stage IV cancer, they’d just moved to a new place and their daughter was barely 1.
 Here are his tips for husbands hoping to keep it together when you learn your wife has cancer

-As Breast Cancer Awareness Month draws to a close, we wanted to provide an alternative perspective from all of the amazing women who have bravely shared their stories.
+As part of Breast Cancer Awareness Month we wanted to provide an alternative perspective from all of the amazing women who have bravely shared their stories.
 Today we hear from a husband whose wife fought a terrifying battle with Stage IV Melanoma when their daughter had just turned 1.
 From confronting the worst questions (“What happens if I die and our daughter doesn’t remember me?”) to seeking out support from cancer survivors and remembering to take care of yourself, Taylor shares his own experience and tips for spouses looking to support a partner with cancer.

 A few weeks ago, my wife asked me to go see a movie.
 The catch, though, was that we had to go separately.
 My wife, Melinda, would go see the late afternoon, post-work screening at five, and I would pick up our four-year-old daughter from school.
 Then, I’d perform a parking lot handoff just in time for the next screening and go see the movie myself.